pwk8/bookmarker/README.md

 In the future, I plan to implement the following enhancements:

-* A modern, Vue.js-based user interface which communicates with the server via AJAX.
 * Search capabilities.
 * Functionality to import bookmarks from web browsers.
 * The ability to share bookmarks with other users.